 * Quackery?
 You decide.
 The medical instruments, "philosophical apparatus" and other scientific and medical paraphernalia owned by Transylvania University were state-of-the-art in the 18th and 19th centuries.
 Today, however, many look like something out of science fiction.
 These fascinating items are on display at the Monroe Moosnick Medical Museum and in the lobby of the Brown Science Center (next to Old Morrison, the main administration building).
 Call for hours.
 (859) 233-8228.

 Revival relics.
 The museum at the Old Cane Ridge Meeting House in Bourbon County displays items relating to the great 1801 revival at the meeting house (which attracted 20,000 to 30,000 people) and the subsequent 1804 founding of a new American denomination, the Christian Church, Disciples of Christ.
 Open April through October, 9 a.m. to 5 p.m.
 Monday through Saturday, 1 to 5 p.m.
-Sunday.
+Sunday. winter hours are by appointment.
 The meeting house is located on Ky.
 537 east of Paris and 25 miles north of Lexington.
 (859) 987-5350.

 Scott County stuff.
 Scott County, north of Lexington, boasts a long and fascinating history.
 Bourbon may have been invented here, and industries have ranged from paper to pen-making.
 A wide range of exhibits on local history are found at the Georgetown & Scott County Museum, located in the old Post Office, 229 East Main Street.
 Open Wednesday through Saturday, 10 a.m. to 4 p.m.
 (502) 863-6201.

 Trains, big and little.
 Lionel model trains and other antique toys and railroad items are on display at Nostalgia Station Toy Train Museum, 279 Depot Street in Versailles (10 miles west of Lexington).
 The building is a former L & N station.
 Open 10 a.m. to 5 p.m.
 Wednesday through Saturday.
 Admission charged.
 (859) 873-2497.
 Also in Versailles, at Woodford County Park, is the Bluegrass Railroad Museum, with a collection of life-size vintage engines and cars.
 There are weekend excursions May through October.
 Open Saturday and Sunday; call for times.
 175 Beasley Road.
 (859) 873-2476.